 Bath Bombs have become one of our favorite things to DIY at home – and I’m almost certain our kids love them just even more than I do.

 If someone would have told me that the *secret* to getting kids to take a bath was making bath bombs, I would have gone into the bath bomb business years ago … Who knew?!

-When I make bath bombs, it’s almost as if our children have radar — they absolutely LOVE watching me make them, and they love to stare at them off and on for the next 12 hours while they dry.
+When I make bath bombs, it’s almost as if our children have radar.
+They absolutely LOVE watching me make them.
+Then, they love to stare at them off and on for the next 12 hours while they dry.

 Once they are wrapped, they squeal with delight and ask me 1,004,495 times if they can have a bath.
-They have been known to have as many as 4 baths in ONE day just because they love to sit in the bath and watch them fizz.
+They have been known to have as many as 4 baths in a single day just because they love to sit in the bath and watch them fizz.

-The mixture should be slightly damp.
+The mixture should be slightly damp before you push into the molds.
 It might take several tries – but believe me, once you have them down, they too will be one of your favorite items to DIY and gift.

-Once your bath bombs are done – completely dry and out of the mold, ensure that you wrap them in cello bags and twist tie.
-I wouldn’t recommend storing them in the bathroom – keep them up high in a dry cabinet until they are going to be used.
+Once your Himalayan Sea Salt Bath Bombs are done, ensure that you wrap them in cello bags and twist tie.
+I wouldn’t recommend storing them in the bathroom, simply because of the high level of moisture.
+Instead, keep them up high in a dry cabinet until they are going to be used.

 Moisture can quickly crumble them and you don’t want that to happen.

 I use cello Bags that are 4×6 in size that fit perfectly around the large bath bombs – you can find smaller bags that are 3×5 if you opt to use the smaller bath bomb molds.